3lvis/Networking/README.md

 ## Updating the Network Activity Indicator

-**Networking** leverages on [NetworkActivityIndicator](https://github.com/3lvis/NetworkActivityIndicator) to balance how the network activity indicator is displayed.
+**Networking** balances how the network activity indicator is displayed.

 > A network activity indicator appears in the status bar and shows that network activity is occurring.
 >The network activity indicator: